50: THE MYSTERY OF MR. LEE

 Dealey Plaza is one of the most recognizable Presidential sites in the country and I looked forward to my next visit in the future.
 Perhaps Bob Moldenhauer would want to travel to Dallas with me at some point.
 I bet Mongo would lay on Oswald’s bed!

 It was nearly 4:30pm and Bill had a huge surprise in store for my photographer.
 The Texas native drove us to a place called Campisi’s Egyptian Restaurant where my photographer and Bill had an early dinner.
 That wasn’t just any old fancy place to eat, however.
 Campisi’s founder, Joseph Campisi, had a huge connection with organized crime since 1946.
 On the evening of November 21, 1963, which was the night before the Kennedy assassination, Jack Ruby was seen eating in the restaurant.
-Campisi and Ruby were so close that the nightclub owner and Oswald assassin asked Joe Campisi to visit him in jail; which he did for ten minutes on November 30, 1963.
+Campisi and Ruby were so close that the nightclub owner and Oswald assassin asked Joe Campisi to visit him in jail, which he did for ten minutes on November 30, 1963.

 As I watched Bill and Tom scarf down a pizza, I had an uneasy and eerie feeling about being there.
-The upscale eatery not only reeked of organized crime, the ambience made me feel that perhaps the assassination plot of JFK had been hatched inside that restaurant; with the help of Joe Campisi and his friend Jack Ruby.
+The upscale eatery not only reeked of organized crime, but the ambience also made me feel that perhaps the assassination plot of JFK had been hatched inside that restaurant; with the help of Joe Campisi and his friend Jack Ruby.
 From the friendly confines of my camera case, I had wondered which table Ruby had dined at and whether or not he wore the same grey fedora that he sported when he shot Lee Harvey Oswald.

 I was relieved when my photographer carried me out of Campisi’s nearly intact.
-Even though my left shin had a piece of resin missing, at least my knee caps weren’t broken nor was I wearing cement shoes.
+Even though my left shin had a piece of resin missing, at least my kneecaps weren’t broken nor was I wearing cement shoes.
 When we got back to the Johnson’s home at about 6:00pm, I was placed back onto my usual spot on Ryan’s bedroom dresser.

 For the rest of the night all I could think about was Lee Harvey Oswald as I wondered whether or not he killed President Kennedy.
 I envisioned those famous steps that I stood near and could see Oswald in my mind as he proudly held his newly acquired rifle.
 But I also could hear Patricia Hall’s words that I will never forget: “Mr. Lee told my brothers to never, ever do anything that would harm another human being.”
 Two weeks later Oswald was accused of not only harming another human being, he was blamed for killing a cop and a President.
 Although we may never know the truth of who killed JFK; the intrigue, speculation, and mystery makes not knowing the truth tolerable – and kind of fun, too!